Resumé & Bio

 On arrival, he got the chance to stage manage two fantastic shows.
 The first was Gianni Schicchi with Georgetown Theater Company, a fantastic farce written by local playwright John Morogiello and directed by Catherine Aselford.
 The next would come only a few months later with ATICC’s Under the Shadow of Wings under the direction of David Willinger.

 In the summer of 2011, he returned to the stage to perform in Love Me!
 Why Everyone Hates Actors in his first performance on a Washington DC stage.
 Since then, he has continued to perform in many productions such as R.U.X. for the DC Summer Fringe Festival which won Audience Award for Best Comedy, Trespassing with Ambassador Theater, Into The Woods: In Concert! with Nu Sass, The Walking Fred with Landless Theater’s Mashup Festival, R.U.R. with Naked Theatre Company and Stop Kiss and The Navigator with Silver Spring Stage, the latter of which landed him an Acting Award for their annual One Act Festival.
+Recently he has been seen in Doorway Arts Ensemble’s Morning, Miranda.
 He has also started to branch out to the screen and will be seen soon in the third season of the Emmy-Award winning Veep.